markrwilliams/txghbot/README.md

 But if you do, try this:

+Grab a copy of the master branch at https://github.com/tomprince/txgithub and install it.
+The master branch knows about pull request and comments.

 Set up a Github webhook that fires on issue_comment and point at your computer, port 8080 (firewalls!).

 Then, do this: